There’s nothing quite like cosying up in front of an open fire or wood burner when it’s cold and damp outside.

 New rules on fuel

 Many of us will have a good store of dry fuel ready for those cold autumn and winter nights.
-But, if you buy in bulk at the start of the winter, be aware that the rules on what you can burn on your fire are changing from February 2021.
+But, make sure you're aware of the regulations that came into force in May 2021.

-A ban on the sale of loose coal from coal merchants will follow two years later.
+A ban on the sale of loose coal from coal merchants will follow in 2022-3.
 See the government notice for more details on the ban.

 While these bans will only apply in England, reports suggest that similar rules could be enforced in Wales and Scotland.